nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - Due to shipping issues and sensors not coming in, the team changed the path plan, so the original idea for making a full 180 turn is not necessary.
 Therefore, that constraint is obsolete.
 - The rack and pinion is located inside the robot.
 Therefore, it is not a pinching hazard.

-### **Pedestal Storage and Delivery:**
-- Due to items not coming in for the sorting subsystem, there was no longer a need for the pedestal storage and delivery subsystem.
-Therefore, there was no experimentation on this subsystem.

 ### **Power:**
 - The battery is sufficient in providing 12 V and over 2 A to meet the robot’s needs.
 - The output of the battery is regulated by the DC-DC Converter and provides a constant 11.97 V to sufficiently power all components.